 - 2 (15 oz) cans of chickpeas, drained

 - homemade stir fry sauce (or store bought teriyaki sauce)

 - Preheat oven to 450 degrees

 - Drain chickpeas and spread on a baking sheet in one layer.
-Add ⅛ cup teriyaki sauce and toss well
+Add ⅛ cup of olive oil and toss well to coat

 - Once chickpeas are done, add them to the skillet mixture and stir.

-- Serve over brown rice, with additional teriyaki sauce for serving
+- Serve over brown rice, with tamari sauce for serving if desired